ubernostrum/django-registration/docs/exceptions.rst

 Exception classes
 =================

-django-registration provides two base exception classes to signal errors which occur during the signup or activation processes.
+``django-registration`` provides two base exception classes to signal errors which occur during the signup or activation processes.

 .. exception:: RegistrationError(message, code, params)

-   Base exception class for all exceptions raised in django-registration.
-No code in django-registration will raise this exception directly; it serves solely to provide a distinguishing parent class for other errors.
-Arguments passed when the exception is raised will be stored and exposed as attributes of the same names on the exception object:
+   Base exception class for all exceptions raised in ``django-registration``.
+No code in ``django-registration`` will raise this exception directly; it serves solely to provide a distinguishing parent class for other errors.
+Arguments passed when the exception is raised will be stored and exposed as attributes of the same names on the exception
+   object:

    :param str message: A human-readable error message.
    :param str code: A short but unique identifier used by subclasses